Leonets/LendingDApp/README.md

      - 'npm run' to look for all the available command
      - 'npm run lending:deploy-lendingdapp' to deploy the package to stokenet
      - 'npm run lending:asking_repay' to ask borrowers for repay if the expected epoch has been exceeded
+     - 'npm run lending:send_bad_payer_nft': to send to late borrowers the BadPayer NFT
+     - 'npm run lending:recall_bad_payer_nft': tp recall the BadPayer NFT from the borrowers that have repaid the loan

 You can run (terraform):
     - run 'npm run build' in the 'client' directory of the Frontend application to have the website compiled